Butylparaben: Other

 It occurs in breast cancers at around 20.6±4.2 ng/g tissue.
 However, parabens have not been proven to cause breast cancer.
 Estimates by the U.S. Food and Drug Administration and the Center for Food Safety and Applied Nutrition have found that the average person is exposed to about 37 ng of butylparaben per day.

 Butylparaben has been found in small concentrations in human breast fat and breast tumors.
 A review by the National Toxicology Program concluded, "There is no evidence of demonstrable risk for the development of breast cancer caused by the use of paraben-containing underarm cosmetics."
 Animal studies have been inconclusive.
 Oral administration of butylparaben to eight-week-old rats has caused tumors such as thymic lymphoma, non-thymic lymphoid leukemia, and myeloid leukemia.
 Similar studies, however, have found no significant increase in tumors upon butylparaben administration.
 Butylparaben is not listed as a carcinogen by the International Agency for Research on Cancer.

 Environmental fate

 Butylparaben has been found in the sewage.
-A 2001 study found that concentrations of parabens in Danish sewage facilities was to 100 to 1000 times below the acute or chronic effect concentrations.
+A 2001 study found that concentrations of parabens in Danish sewage facilities was to 1/100 to 1/1000 of the acute or chronic effect concentrations.